 Laser therapy, or laser photodynamic therapy, involves the use of specific wavelengths of light to irradiate cancerous tissues.
 The energy from the light is absorbed by the cancer cells, causing them to heat up and ultimately be destroyed or damaged enough to significantly inhibit their growth.
 What makes laser therapy particularly appealing is its ability to target cells with high precision, leaving the surrounding healthy tissues largely unaffected.

-The principle behind laser therapy for cancer lies in its capacity to deliver focused energy directly to the tumor.
+The principle behind laser therapy for cancer lies in its capacity to deliver focused energy directly to the tumour.
 By selecting specific wavelengths, oncologists can tailor the treatment to the unique characteristics of the cancer tissue.
 This precision reduces collateral damage to nearby healthy cells, minimizing side effects and improving patient outcomes.
 Additionally, laser therapy can be used in conjunction with other treatments, such as chemotherapy and radiation, to enhance overall effectiveness.

 Laser therapy has shown promise in treating a variety of cancers.
 It is particularly effective for cancers located on or near the skin's surface, such as basal cell carcinoma, as well as in treating certain internal cancers when the laser can be directed through a thin tube called an endoscope.
 Tumors in the throat, cervix, lung, and rectum are among those that can be treated with this technology.
 While research is ongoing, the potential of laser therapy to offer a less invasive treatment option is an exciting development in oncology.